aenglert42/make-42-webserv-great-again/README.md

 ## How to manually send a specific HTTP request
 ###### <p align="right">Next: [How to perform a stress test](#how-to-perform-a-stress-test)&emsp;&emsp;[[Contents](#table-of-contents)]</p>
-There are many tools taht you can use to send specific HTTp requests to test how your server responds.
+There are many tools that you can use to send specific HTTP requests to test how your server responds.
 To name some of them there are curl, netcat and postman which are all available on the schools iMacs.</br>
 </br>
 ### Curl
 Curl is a command-line utility for transferring data from or to a server.</br>